 1. Aims

-Brookhurst Primary School aims to ensure that all personal data collected about staff, pupils, parents, [trustees], governors, visitors and other individuals is collected, stored and processed in accordance with the data protection law.
+Brookhurst Primary School aims to ensure that all personal data collected about staff, pupils, parents, [trustees], governors, visitors and other individuals is collected, stored and processed in accordance with the UK data protection law.

 This policy applies to all personal data, regardless of whether it is in paper or electronic format.